jamieguinan/cti/README.md

 Since I use CTI modules in other projects, it has also become convenient place for modules that aren't (yet) built into CTI, but are used in more than one external project. `jsmn_misc.c`, `dbutil.c`, and a few others.

-`String.c` takes care of one the more error-prone areas of C programming, handling strings and lists of strings.
+`String.c` handles strings and lists of strings.
 My favorite function there is `String_sprintf()`, which does pretty much what you would expect.
 There is a special value returned by the function `String_value_none()`, which can be used for,

  * initializing `String *` variables
  * as a return value from functions that failed to produce a result, and
  * for comparison via the function `String_is_none()`

-The advantage over using `NULL` is that it points to a legitimate `String` structure, so code that mistakenly accesses an "unset" string or fails to adequately check return values will see `"unset_string_or_empty_result"` instead of segfaulting.
+The advantage over using `NULL` is that it points to an existing fixed `String` structure, so code that mistakenly accesses an "unset" string or fails to adequately check return values will see `"unset_string_or_empty_result"` instead of segfaulting.
 I don't pretend to write perfect code, and once in a while that `"unset_..."` string pops up, and it makes it much easier to go back and figure out where I went wrong.

+This is similar in some ways to [NSULL](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/Foundation/Classes/NSNull_Class/index.html#//apple_ref/occ/cl/NSNull) in Apple's Objective-C libraries.
+It provides a singleton object that can be assigned, and compared against.
+In my case, it protects me from segfaults in my imperfect code, and in Apple's case, it can be used in instances where `NULL` or `nil` is not allowed.

+<del>Since this is C and not C++, there is no `auto_ptr` and no garbage collection.
+I keep my code close to the left margin (minimal levels of conditionals and loops), and I'm not averse to using `goto` to jump to the end of the function, where you may find `String_clear()` calls for each of the local `String *` variables in said function.</del>

+In early 2016, I [read about](https://plus.google.com/+LennartPoetteringTheOneAndOnly/posts/jHPAdLJiw23) a C extension that allows code to define "cleanup" functions for local variables.
+Its been available in GCC probably for decades, and is also supported in CLANG.
+For my purposes, I came up with a one-line macro that I put in a header file called `localptr.h`,

+    #define localptr(_type, _var) _type * _var __attribute__ ((__cleanup__( _type ## _free )))

+and I use it to declare variables like this,

+    localptr(String, result) = String_value_none();

+which expands to,

+    String * result __attribute__ ((__cleanup__( String_free ))) = String_value_none();

+where previously I had done,

+    String * result = String_value_none();
+    /* ... */
+    /* Code, possibly including 'goto out;' */
+    /* ... */
+    out:
+    String_free(&result);

+For `String *` variables, I simply need to provide this function,

+    void String_free(String **s)

+I love this.
+I still keep my code simple and close to the left margin, but I no longer have to use goto's and *one explicit cleanup call per local variable*.
+I sometimes think about writing a blog post explaing why I choose to use C over C++, I'll write more about this if I get around to it.

-The `Makefile` isn't very tidy.
+Moving on, the `Makefile` isn't very tidy.
 There is some scaffolding and artifacts left over from different Linux platforms that I've experimented with.

-Since this is C and not C++, there is no `auto_ptr` and no garbage collection.
-I keep my code close to the left margin (minimal levels of conditionals and loops), and I'm not averse to using `goto` to jump to the end of the function, where you may find `String_clear()` calls for each of the local `String *` variables in said function.

 I had an experimental project called "modc" in the late 2000s, which implemented garbage collection by means of reference-counting allocations, keeping track of types, and leveraging the descending property of stack variable addresses (on most platforms) to periodically clean up dynamically allocated objects.
 It worked great, and I even wrote an sshfs-compatible (but non-encrypted) SFTP server completely from scratch with it, but the other goals of the modc project didn't pan out, so I abandoned it.
 I might try reviving some of the modc concepts in CTI one day.